Avocado Chicken Casserole

 - 1/2 teaspoon salt

 - 1/4 teaspoon each garlic powder, onion powder, dried basil, marjoram and thyme

 - 1-1/2 cups 2% milk

 - 8 ounces medium egg noodles, cooked and drained

 - 3 medium ripe avocados, peeled and sliced

 - 3 cups cubed cooked chicken

 - In a large saucepan, melt butter; stir in flour and seasonings until smooth.
 Gradually add milk and cream.
-Bring to a boil; cook and stir for 2 minutes.
+Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat.
-In a greased 13-in. x 9-in. baking dish, layer half of the noodles, avocados, chicken, white sauce and cheese.
-Repeat layers.
-Cover and bake at 350° for 20-25 minutes.
-Uncover; bake 5 minutes longer or until bubbly.
-Yield: 6 servings.